cyyapye/ycy.pw/content/posts/2020-01-06-writing-is-suriving.md

 ### Build a trust battery grid

-I first heard of the trust battery in [Shane Parish’s interview with Tobi Lutke](https://www.notion.so/cyyapye/Writing-is-surviving-395fd1653287403880b63e7dcd2e46b1#14b9d92012c3413784e3fd80ca7714e1), Shopify CEO and founder.
-Tobi described the trust battery as a concept to represent the gradient of trust between two people.
-You start out with say a 50% trust and the battery charges from there as you deliver on your promises.
-Once the battery is fully charged, you gain full autonomy.
-But like a real battery, as you fail to keep on your commitments the battery starts to drain.

-When you start writing, you’re planting your flag on the Internet.
-Staking a piece of the influence pie.
-But pie is the wrong word because influence is not a zero-sum game.
-No one needs to lose influence for you to gain influence.
-You gain influence as you gain readers.
-And your trust battery for each reader starts at maybe 20%.

-As your reach widens and as you continue to deliver, you start to build a trust battery grid.
-This trust battery grid creates a form of prestige.
-Not unlike the prestige of attending ivy leagues or working at FAANG.
-In fact, I’d venture to say the prestige gained from a trust battery grid is more valuable and highly prized because no one else has the prestige you gained.
-It’s one-of-a-kind, bespoke prestige.
-You’re known for being you.
-Not as a Stanford dropout.
-Not as an ex-Googler.
-But uniquely you.

-That’s not to say the prestige from top schools and companies don’t matter.
-They matter a lot.
-According to Will Larson, companies still largely [start sourcing hires from FAANG and elite schools](https://www.notion.so/cyyapye/Writing-is-surviving-395fd1653287403880b63e7dcd2e46b1#7b4597acd7c241b39e337ed3021d51ea).
-But if you don’t have those credentials, you need to think differently.
-I first heard of the trust battery in [Shane Parish’s interview with Tobi Lutke](https://www.notion.so/cyyapye/Writing-is-surviving-395fd1653287403880b63e7dcd2e46b1#14b9d92012c3413784e3fd80ca7714e1), Shopify CEO and founder.
+I first heard of the trust battery in [Shane Parish’s interview with Tobi Lutke](https://fs.blog/tobi-lutke/), Shopify CEO and founder.
 Tobi described the trust battery as a concept to represent the gradient of trust between two people.
 You start out with say a 50% trust and the battery charges from there as you deliver on your promises.
 Once the battery is fully charged, you gain full autonomy.
 But like a real battery, as you fail to keep on your commitments the battery starts to drain.

 When you start writing, you’re planting your flag on the Internet.
 Staking a piece of the influence pie.
 But pie is the wrong word because influence is not a zero-sum game.
 No one needs to lose influence for you to gain influence.
 You gain influence as you gain readers.
 And your trust battery for each reader starts at maybe 20%.